 You Will Need an Experienced Truck Accident Attorney

 Determining all of the parties who may be at fault in a commercial truck accident is vital to recovering a settlement that will meet your needs when you are seriously injured.
 While the driver may be ticketed at the scene, it is not likely that anyone will investigate further to determine if other parties contributed to the cause of the crash.
 When you hire truck accident attorneys from Keller & Keller, you can be sure that we will pursue every potentially liable party in order to get you the maximum possible settlement.
 Was the driver qualified?
 We will obtain his employee file and licensing information.
 Was the driver reckless or impaired?
 We will get his driving record and the results of his drug tests to look for a pattern.
 Was the truck improperly loaded?
 We will find out who loaded it and whether it was done to legal standards.
 Was the truck in good working order?
-We will get copies of inspection and repair records for the truck.
+We will get copies of the inspection and repair records for the truck.
 Request a Free Consultation or call our truck accident team in Indianapolis at 1-800-253-5537 to schedule your free consultation today.